-- All characters not preceded by % are displayed as typed. - Lines beginning with # are comments and will be ignored. - Maximum file size used is 1600 bytes.
-If you have a bigger WPS file, only the first part of it will be loaded and used.
+- All characters not preceded by % are displayed as typed. - Lines beginning with # are comments and will be ignored.

-Note: Keep in mind that your player resolution is 112x64x1 (with the last number giving the colour depth in bits) when designing your own WPS, or if you use a WPS designed for another target.
+Note: Keep in mind that your player's resolution is $112 \times 64 \times 1$ (with the last number giving the colour depth in bits) when designing your own WPS, or if you use a WPS designed for another target.